Maui

 The Ritz-Carlton Maui, Kapalua

-Best for golfers whose primary target is the Plantation Course
+Best for the Plantation Course

 Staying at the Ritz gets you the resort guest rate on the Plantation Course ($445 vs $475 standard), a 60-day tee time booking window instead of 30 days, and access to the Kapalua Golf Academy.
 Six dining options, a full spa, and ocean views from most rooms make the non-golf hours match the course.
 Rates average $800/night in peak season: expensive, but for a once-in-a-trip Plantation Course stay, it earns the price.

-Montage Kapalua Bay
+Kapalua Bay Villas

 Four Seasons Resort Maui at Wailea

-Best for luxury groups anchored in Wailea with golf access
+Best for luxury in Wailea

 The Four Seasons unlocks the resort guest rate at Wailea Golf Club ($190 guest vs $325 standard), making it the most cost-effective luxury accommodation for golfers playing the Gold and Emerald courses.
 The property was the filming location for The White Lotus, has multiple pools and the Spago restaurant, and sits directly on Wailea Beach.
 For groups who want three Wailea courses in rotation over five days, this is the anchor.